chanux/dockerfiles/rusty/README.md

 sudo docker run --name rusty -d chanux/rusty
 ```

-To configure the revrse proxy do the following:
+To configure the reverse proxy do the following:

 Let api.rusty.dev point to proxy container's IP.
 Also you need to set other domain/subdomains in the hosts file